-Simply Blue Group (SBG) is a leading developer of sustainable and transformative marine projects.
-SBG works with offshore projects which enable society to benefit from blue growth through floating offshore wind power, wave energy, sustainable fuels and sustainable aquaculture.
-All in harmony with the ocean in the fight against the adverse affects of climate change.
+Simply Blue Group (SBG) is a leading developer of previous phases of sustainable and transformative marine projects.
+Simply Blue Group works with the oceans, enabling communities to benefit from 'blue growth' - floating offshore wind power, wave energy, sustainable fuel and sustainable aquaculture - all in harmony with the ocean and the fight against climate change.

-SBG was founded in 2011 and its headquarters are in Cork, Ireland.
-The company has offices in England, Scotland, Spain, Sweden, USA and Canada with a rapidly growing team of more than 90 employees all over the world.
+Simply Blue Group was founded in 2011 and has its headquarters in Cork Ireland, with offices in England, Scotland, Spain, Sweden, USA and Canada with a rapidly expanding team of over 90 people worldwide.

-Floating offshore wind power is the dominant market segment in SBG's portfolio.
-The group has more than 10 GW floating wind projects in development and the company has grown to a position as one of the world's leading floating wind power companies as evidenced by their growing international presence.
+Floating offshore wind power is the dominant market segment in Simply Blue Group's portfolio.
+The group has more than 10 GW floating wind projects in development and the company has grown to a position as one of the world's leading floating wind power companies as evidenced by our growing international presence.

-The part of SBG working on the production of biofuels produces green hydrogen, green ammonia, biofuels, sustainable aviation fuel, methanol and so on from renewable offshore energy.
+Simply Blue Group's biofuel division produces green hydrogen, green ammonia, biofuel, sustainable aviation fuel, methanol etc., from the renewable offshore energy.
 This biofuel can then be used as "drop in" fuel for aviation, marine transport and chemical production where it is difficult to transition to renewables.
 At the same time, it enables existing oil and gas infrastructure to be reused to move from fossil-based to sustainable fuel production and storage.
 This makes it possible to deal with the constraints of the grid infrastructure and variations in renewable energy production that might otherwise affect the robustness and stability of the grid.

-SBG has produced a strategy for Carbon Dioxide Removal (CDR) and aims to evaluate methods for reducing emissions through Direct Air Capture (DAC).
-Captured $CO_2$ can either be permanently sequestered and stored or fed into the production of biofuels.
+In addition, Simply Blue Group has a strategy for Carbon Dioxide Removal (CDR) and aims to evaluate methods for reducing emissions through Direct Air Capture (DAC).
+Captured CO2 can either be permanently sequestered and stored or fed into the production of biofuels.

-Operating DAC and biofuel plants during periods of high wind and low demand creates economic efficiency and sustainable energy production which reduces the risk and dependency on subsidies while enabling projects to support a robust local supply chain.
+Operating DAC and biofuel plants during times of high wind and low demand creates economic efficiency and sustainable energy production, which reduces the risk and dependency on subsidies and enables projects to support a robust local supply chain.

-SBG has many years' experience in aquaculture and an ambition to use marine space in the wind farm for algae farming and other aquaculture.
-Algae farming has the potential to use CO2, nitrogen and phosphorous in the sea and produce oxygen.
+Simply Blue Group has many years' experience in aquaculture and an ambition to use marine space in the wind farm for seagrass/weed aquaculture.
+Seaweed farming has the potential to consume CO_2 , nitrogen and phosphorous in the sea and produce oxygen.
 This creates effective artificial habitats which have the potential to support fish populations by providing food and protection.
-Harvested algae can be used for biofuel production, biodynamic fertilisers and, if water conditions are good, so-called "superfoods".
+Harvested seaweed can be used for biofuel production, biodynamic fertilisers and, if water conditions are good, so-called "superfoods".

-In order to minimise the environmental impact, utilise the marine area to improve sea water quality and create a basis to transition from fossil fuels to renewable sources, all three business areas are assessed in parallel when SBG develops their wind farms.
+In order to minimise the environmental impact, utilise the marine area to improve sea water quality and create a basis to transition from fossil fuels to renewable sources, all three business areas are assessed in at the same time when Simply Blue Group develop their wind farms.
 This creates new economic opportunities for coastal communities and ensures projects co-exist with sustainable fishing, improvements in marine environments and support for local industry through the transition.